Organizational Challenges When Establishing a Coaching Culture

 Leadership Focus and Immediate Needs

 Similarly, leadership’s short-term focus on immediate needs, such as achieving sales targets or meeting near-term objectives, can inadvertently sideline the importance of coaching.
 Despite good intentions, organizations often relegate coaching to a lower rank in the hierarchy of priorities.
-The initial criticality of coaching in empowering leaders and managers is thus diluted, hindering the overall effectiveness of a coaching culture.
+So what does that mean?
+Whether intentionally, or unintentionally, organizations are talking the talk without walking the walk.
+In order to build a coaching culture, you need to first develop your leaders’ coaching skills.

 Equipping Leaders for Coaching Success